serverless/enterprise/docs/getting-started.md

 ### Removing a service

-If at any point, you no longer need your Service, you can run the following command to remove the Functions, Events and Resources that were created, and ensure that you don't incur any unexpected charges.
+If at any point, you no longer need your Service, you can run the following command to remove the Functions, Events and Resources that were created.
+This will delete the AWS resources you created and ensure that you don't incur any unexpected charges.
+It will also remove the Service from your Serverless Framework Enterprise dashboard.

 ```sh
 serverless remove